 1. Instructing a Conveyancing Solicitor

-- Reviewing the contract of sale
+- Review the contract of sale.

-- Raising enquiries with the seller’s solicitor
+- Raise enquiries with the seller’s solicitor.

 2. Conducting Property Searches and Due Diligence

-- Local authority searches
+- Local authority searches to uncover planning issues.

-- Drainage and water searches
+- Drainage and water searches.

 3. Securing a Buy-to-Let Mortgage